vMohd/ghidaq/README.md

 # About Ghidaq
-Ghidaq Luxury Jewelry is a PHP Laravel eCommerce project that provides an online jewelry store with various features.
+Ghidaq Luxury Jewelry is a PHP Laravel eCommerce website that provides an online jewelry store with various features.
 The project includes user authentication for login and registration, a secure checkout process, support for promo codes to offer discounts, and detailed invoices with comprehensive order information.
 Users can also access their order history to view their past purchases.
-The project utilizes a MySQL database to store and manage the data.
+The project utilizes a database to store and manage the data.
 This project aims to create a smooth and enjoyable shopping experience for customers in the world of luxury jewelry.
+The project was developed as a part of the Tuwaiq Academy "Programming and developing websites using php Laravel" bootcamp.

 ## Built With